 Pheoby and the women of Eatonville are sitting on their porches, gossiping.
 When they start to criticize the newly returned Janie, Pheoby defends her.

 Pheoby goes over to Janie’s house to welcome her back and bring her some dinner.

-- Pheoby wants to know why Janie has returned without Tea Cake, and Janie launches into her whole life story, which Pheoby listens to eagerly.
+Pheoby wants to know why Janie has returned without Tea Cake, and Janie launches into her life story, to which Pheoby listens eagerly.

 Pheoby comes up as a character in Janie’s life story.
 Janie, distraught by Joe’s rapidly deteriorating health and refusal to see her, comes to Pheoby for advice.
 This is after Janie has insulted Joe’s manhood.
 Pheoby tells her she cannot do anything to help Joe.
 Everyone knows that what she said about Joe’s manhood is untrue, according to Pheoby.

 After Joe’s death, Pheoby acts as Janie’s confidante.
 Janie is happy to be free of Joe’s oppressive rule over her and tells Pheoby so.
 Pheoby warns Janie not to let that news spread.